w3f/research/docs/polkadot/networking/3-avail-valid.md

 # Availability and Validity (A&V) networking

-This subprotocol occurs whenever the block production protocol has output a candidate block for the current relay chain height.
+This subprotocol occurs whenever the relay chain block production protocol has output a candidate block for the current relay chain height.

 This candidate block references a bunch of parachain blocks, whose data has not yet been checked (validated) by the relay chain as a whole, but rather only in a preliminary way by the respective parachain validators at that height.
 The purpose of this subprotocol then, is to distribute this data across the relay chain, and ensure that it is available for some time, especially to the approval checkers that will perform another round of validity checking.